Autostrada A20 (Italy)

+Although the Autostrada A20 is also called Messina-Palermo, it is necessary to travel for 43 km along the Autostrada A19 Palermo-Catania to reach Palermo.
 It's a four lane motorway (two lanes for each direction) in its whole length.
 Consorzio per le Autostrade Siciliane is in charge of toll collection, management, and maintenance of the motorway.

 History

 The construction of the A20 was really slow, partially because of the difficult orography of the Tyrrhenian coast.

-The first stretch of this motorway, from Messina Boccetta to Divieto, was opened the 1 June 1972 but works for the entire length were completed only the 21 December 2004 with the opening of the exit for Castelbuono.
+The first stretch of this motorway, from Messina Boccetta to Divieto, was opened the 1 June 1972 but works for the entire length were completed only the 21 July 2005 with the opening of the exit for Castelbuono.